Lay it to Heart |

 I have heard Bible teachers mention that the Apostles were big burly fisherman.
 Does big mean tall, fat or muscular in this case?
 Burly means what?
 Check the dictionary.
 I use the Merriam-Webster Online Dictionary.
 How do they know they were big and burly?
 Did God only call the strong?
 Were they there?
 Did they find reliable historical accounts about the Apostles?
 What did the digital photos show?
 Oh, that's right we don't have pictures from back then do we?
 The historians of the day, such as Josephus, are not reliable.
 Actually, they don't know.

 Preachers have referred to Mary Magdalene as being impure on a professional level.
-Mark 16:9 tells us , "Now when Jesus was risen early the first day of the week he appeared first to Mary Magdalene out of whom he had cast seven devils."
+Mark 16:9 tells us, "Now when Jesus was risen early the first day of the week he appeared first to Mary Magdalene out of whom he had cast seven devils."
 Having demons does not mean the person was committing any particular act of sin.
 To teach it as such is a sin.
-Please note the commas in this verse have been placed there by man not God.
+Please note commas were omitted above.
+Commas in the Bible were placed by man and not by God.
 For more see The Resurrection.
+People judge Mary based on gossip and tradition but not by knowledge.

-Teachers often talk about Jesus be whipped thirty nine times with a cat and nine tails or cat-o-nine tails; a whip with nine leather straps having pieces of broken bone or rock at the end.
+Teachers often talk about Jesus Christ being whipped thirty nine times with a cat and nine tails or cat-o-nine tails; a whip with nine leather straps having pieces of broken bone or rock at the end.
 Deuteronomy 25:3 limited the number of lashes a person could be given for punishment to forty.
 The Apostle Paul mentioned in 2 Corinthians 11:24, "Of the Jews five times received I forty stripes save one."
 Not everything done to Jesus, however, followed the law nor was typical of how prisoners were treated.
 To finish the crucifixion of Jesus and the two criminals with him, the Romans sought to break their legs.
 John 19:32-33 tells us, "Then came the soldiers, and brake the legs of the first, and of the other which was crucified with him.
 But when they came to Jesus, and saw that he was dead already, they brake not his legs:" Jesus was different than rest.
 We cannot assume that everything we think happened to those crucified also happened to Jesus or that it happened the exact same way.
 In Matthew 20:19, Mark 10:34, Luke 18:33 Jesus foretold that he would be scourged.
 Matthew 27:26 records, "Then released he Barabbas unto them: and when he had scourged Jesus, he delivered him to be crucified."
 Mark 15:15 writes, "And so Pilate, willing to content the people, released Barabbas unto them, and delivered Jesus, when he had scourged him, to be crucified."
 In John 19:1 we find, "Then Pilate therefore took Jesus, and scourged him."
-We know Jesus scourged and just that.
+We know Jesus Christ was scourged and just that.
 We do not know how many lashes he was given nor what type of whip was used.
+Pretending the whip was a cat and nine tails is better for movie ratings, repeated in gossip and favored by tradition.
+The Bible, however, tells us not to bear false witness.

 The verses in the Book of Acts are historical accounts of what was done and what was said.
 Keep in mind, that just because somebody said something that is repeated in the Bible, it does not mean what they said was correct.
 Comments made by the Pharisees are in the Bible but the Pharisees' comments are not correct.
 2 Peter 3:3 tells what the scoffers will say in the last days but what the scoffers will say, and are saying today, is not right.
 Paul made a mistake.
 I do not believe it was for the same reasons as the Pharisees or scoffers, but he did make a mistake.
 Here are the passages about Paul's conversion: